zinzloun/InfoSec_chronicles/README.md

 ## Chapter 3: Abuse MSBuild to compile and execute a C# wrapper that using the Runspace object executes a Powershell reverse shell in memory
 ###### 30/09/20 ver 1.0
 The test has been carried out against 3 Win10X64 machine, fully patched with different AV software installed.
 No encoding\encryption has been implemented.
 Keeping the things simple actually did the trick.
+Here the article: https://github.com/zinzloun/InfoSec_chronicles/raw/master/chapters/chap3.ctd

 <hr>